Is Your Out-of-Control Dog Lunging on the Leash?

 Brittany Fulton, CTC

-Brittany Fulton, CTC, owns and operates a positive reinforcement dog-training business, Dances with Dogs, in the Washington, D.C. metro area.
-Brittany also teaches behavior modification courses at Washington D.C.’s Humane Rescue Alliance.
+Brittany Fulton is certified in Training and Counseling with the Academy for Dog Trainers.
+She owns and operates her positive reinforcement dog training business, Dances with Dogs, in the Washington, D.C. metro area.
+Brittany has taught behavior modification courses at Washington D.C.’s Humane Rescue Alliance.
 She specializes in reactivity and fearful aggression issues.